The Rake | Horror Story

 Chapter 2

-By midnight, the Whitaker house was a fortress of silence, its warmth a flickering candle against the cold November night.
-Upstairs, Sammy slept in his small bedroom, his dinosaur blanket tucked under his chin, his breath soft and even, a toy truck clutched in his hand.
+By midnight, the Whitaker house was silent, its warmth barely holding back the cold November night.
+Upstairs, Sammy slept in his small room, his dinosaur blanket pulled up to his chin, breathing softly with a toy truck in his hand.

-Tom and Ellen lay in their bed, the quilt heavy, the darkness pressing against the windows like a living thing.
-The wind had died, leaving a stillness that amplified every creak of the old house, every rustle of leaves outside.
-The air was thick, heavy with the scent of pine from the floorboards and the faint, lingering warmth of the fire.
+Tom and Ellen lay in bed under a heavy quilt, the darkness outside seeming to press against the windows.
+The wind had stopped, making every creak of the house and rustle of leaves louder.
+The air smelled of pine from the floorboards and the fading warmth of the fire.

 Ellen sat up, her eyes wide in the dim glow of the bedside lamp, her blonde hair tangled from sleep.